RESOL: Awards

 For outstanding commitment to the generation and usage of solar energy, RESOL was awarded the title „Solar-Unternehmen 2000” (solar company 2000) by the „Solar-Unternehmen 2001+” initiative.

 In 2001, the FlowCon Pro pump station was presented with the IF Design Award, awarded by the iF International Forum Design GmbH.
-In the year 2008, the award again came to Hattingen, this time for the FlowCon D pump station.
+In 2008, the award again came to Hattingen, this time for the FlowCon D pump station.

 The FlowCon Pro pump station also won the ISH Design Plus Award.

 Several RESOL products have been presented with the Red dot design award of the Design Zentrum Nordrhein Westfalen, for example, the solar controllers RS600 MIDI and DeltaSol A as well as the FlowCon S pump station.

-At Intersolar trade fair in Munich, May 2009, the newly developed RESOL FlowCon Sensor pump station was presented with the Intersolar Award in the solar thermal category.
+At the Intersolar trade fair in Munich, May 2009, the newly developed RESOL FlowCon Sensor pump station was presented with the Intersolar Award in the solar thermal category.